-There are two dominant brands of gold and silver precious metal clay, Art Clay and PMC, and several new brands of silver have been introduced, including FYI silver, MetalMagic and Aussie Metal Clays.
+In addition to the two original brands of gold and silver precious metal clay, Art Clay and PMC, several newer brands of silver have been introduced, including MetalMagic and Aussie Metal Clays, among others.
 Metal Clay Brands and Formulas describes the precious metal products from Art Clay and PMC, including the key similarities and differences between formulas, comparable vs. unique products and formulas, and the key characteristics and most suitable uses of each.

 Forms of Metal Clay: Lump, Slip, Syringe and Paper